isomerpages/moe-xinminpri/_cca/Performing Arts/Choir.md

 3) To nurture motivated lifelong learners with a keen appreciation for music.
 4) To build a choral sound of our own and strive towards making music with excellence

-Xinmin Nightingales is not only very active in the participation of the Singapore Youth Festival (SYF), but also concert performances for various school events and community outreach programmes.
+Xinmin Nightingales is not only very active in the participation of the Singapore Youth Festival&nbsp;(SYF), but also concert performances for&nbsp;various school events and community outreach programmes.
 Besides SYF, the choir participated in the ABRSM choral exam in 2018 and achieved a certificate of Distinction.
 Xinmin Nightingales also performed in Performing HeArts, our school’s biannual performing arts concert, in 2017 and 2019.

 Every performance, big or small, is an opportunity to build confidence in our Xinmin Nightingales.
 In their quest for singing with excellence, students will also learn the values of respect, resilience, responsibility and care.